nw-0712/Project1-nw/README.md

 FEATURES & FUNCTIONALITY</BR>
 Home Page</br>
-- This page gives the users the ability to clkick on 'discover' button to learn more about the institute, contact them, and access the other pages through the top navigation or ‘hamburger’ drop-down menu.</br>
+- This page gives the users the ability to click on 'discover' button to learn more about the institute, contact them, and access the other pages through the top navigation menu.</br>
 - Navigation bar: feaured on all three website pages, that is fully responsive which includes links to the logo, home page, about us page, products & services page and the contact us page.<br>
 - To allow a higher degree of usability the site has a 'hambuger' menu, with a dropdown menu feature which shows all the sections and pages of the website.</br>